AlexTechNoir/Next.js-Strapi-Blog/README.md

   <ol>
     <li>When user enters value, we <a href="https://github.com/AlexTechNoir/Next.js-Strapi-Blog/blob/master/components/header/SearchBar.js#L101">grab it's changes</a>.</li>
     <li>Search happens <a href="https://github.com/AlexTechNoir/Next.js-Strapi-Blog/blob/master/components/header/SearchBar.js#L71">onSubmit</a>.</li>
-    <li>It's importnant not to use Next.js's <a href="https://nextjs.org/docs/routing/dynamic-routes">dynamic routs</a> here, because blog would not be static if we'd have pages, depending on user's request (but if you're OK with hybrid/dynamic blog, than it's alright to use them (btw, maybe <a href="https://nextjs.org/docs/routing/dynamic-routes#optional-catch-all-routes">optional catch all routes</a> will somehow work with static site too, but I haven't tested it)).
+    <li>It's important not to use Next.js's <a href="https://nextjs.org/docs/routing/dynamic-routes">dynamic routes</a> here, because blog would not be static if we'd have pages, depending on user's request (but if you're OK with hybrid/dynamic blog, than it's alright to use them (btw, maybe <a href="https://nextjs.org/docs/routing/dynamic-routes#optional-catch-all-routes">optional catch all routes</a> will somehow work with static site too, but I haven't tested it)).
 Instead we go to search page with query passed through "?" sign, <a href="https://github.com/AlexTechNoir/Next.js-Strapi-Blog/blob/master/components/header/SearchBar.js#L66">here</a>.</li>
     <li>Search page will <a href="https://github.com/AlexTechNoir/Next.js-Strapi-Blog/blob/master/pages/search.js#L14">fetch</a> Strapi's API and will <a href="https://github.com/AlexTechNoir/Next.js-Strapi-Blog/blob/master/pages/search.js#L23">render</a> the filtered results based on query parameter.</li>
     <li>In search result we <a href="https://github.com/AlexTechNoir/Next.js-Strapi-Blog/blob/master/components/search/SearchResult.js#L14">convert markup to html</a> and <a href="https://github.com/AlexTechNoir/Next.js-Strapi-Blog/blob/master/components/search/SearchResult.js#L15">html to text</a>.</li>
     <li>We <a href="https://github.com/AlexTechNoir/Next.js-Strapi-Blog/blob/master/components/search/SearchResult.js#L98">divide text into array based on value match</a> and <a href="https://github.com/AlexTechNoir/Next.js-Strapi-Blog/blob/master/components/search/SearchResult.js#L99">create new text as array with "mark" tag around match</a>.</li>